aaronbloomfield/nws/hws/netcmds/index.md

 - filtered means that nmap is not getting a response back, so packets to that port are being dropped
 - closed (not shown above) means there is no response on that port

-There are a number of options that you can supply to nmap:
+There are many options that you can supply to nmap; here are a few important ones:

 - `-p <ports>`: allows you to narrow down, or expand, the ports that are scanned.
-For example `-p 6200` will scan only port 6200, and `-p 100-200` will only scan those ports.
+For example `-p 6200` will scan only port 6200, and `-p 100-200` will only scan those ports; you can also specify an individual port (`-p 22`), a range of ports (`-p 20-30`), or a comma-separated list of the above (`-p 22,24,26-30`).
-- `-A` enables OS and version detection of the processes
 - `-sV` will attempt to determine the versions of the services running on each port
+- `-A` enables operating system detection

 Below shows another run of nmap, with the additional information that the above flags provide.